JiscRDSS/Canonical-data-model/metadata/properties/Agent/readme.md

 This folder contains information about the Agent entity and its properties.

-For the dictionary summary, a link will be provided shortly.
+For overview document select [Agent](https://github.com/jiscresearch/sharedService/blob/master/metadata/properties/Agent/Agent.md).